glennmurray/sparkstr/README.md

 ---------------

 This job finds the variance (or, if desired, the standard deviation) over time for all the values for each key.
-It calulates the running average (mean) along the way in the same straight-forward way as the Stream Average job.
+It calculates the running average (mean) along the way in the same straight-forward way as the Stream Average job.

 Run this in sbt with